obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Themes/Shimmering Focus.md

 - Re-enable Title Bar: Re-enable this to have a title bar, e.g. for moving the Obsidian window
 - Re-enable Ribbons: Ribbons are the thin vertical bars to the very left & right
 - Permanently show the Header Bar: When false, the Header bar is still visible upon focus and hover
 - Permanently show the Status Bar: When false, the Status bar is still visible when hovering.
-(This setting will be overriden when you use the default status bar.)
+(This setting will be overridden when you use the default status bar.)
 - Default Theme Status Bar: Use the Status Bar from the default theme, which will also be permanently visible.
+- Hide the "✧" in the Status Bar: Hide the "signature" icon of the theme in the status bar.
 - Re-enable Close Buttons: When false, you can close the menu with `Esc` or by clicking outside the menu area.
 - Re-enable Scrollbars: When false, only the scroll bars in the Editor are shown.
 - Permanently show the Edit Mode Collapse Arrows: When false, you collapse buttons still become visible upon hovering.